tjerkok/Rush_Hour/PROCESS.md

 ## 26 january 2021
 ### Kika
 Worked out the biggest_step heuristic, updated the design and the README's.
 Did the final check with the group.

+## Tjerko
+Did the a final cleanup together.
+Also added a line of code in build_children, which makes sure the algorithm doesn't try to make a move with the car that has been moved latest on that state.
+The move won't be saved to the final state space as it already is in the archive.
+It does prevent a deepcopy for those moves, so it reduces the time the algorithm takes.